PeteAdamBialecki/programming-studies/freelancing.md

 - Will you have database functionality (dynamic content generation, search capabilities, personalization/log-in, etc.)?
 Do you already have a database in place?
 - Will you have a need for secured transactions (e-commerce)?
 Do you already offer transactions online?
 - Will you require other specific programming needs (personalization, search capability)?
+- What do you not want on the site?
+- Where is the website content coming from?
+- How is the site orgainzed?
+- What sites do you like?
 ## **Administrative Details**
 - What is your budget for this project?
 - Who are the decision makers for this project and what is the turnaround time?